- From the President

 The Georgia Conservancy is a statewide, member-supported environmental organization.
-Our work for clean air and water, land conservation, coastal protection and sustainable growth recognizes the connection between the environment, the economy and our quality of life.
+Our work for environmental advocacy, land conservation, coastal protection, sustainable growth and outdoor stewardship recognizes the connection between the environment, the economy and our quality of life.

 Our Vision: A Georgia where people and the environment thrive

 Our Mission: To protect and conserve Georgia's natural resources through advocacy, engagement and collaboration.

 Our History: Founded in 1967, the Georgia Conservancy has a rich history of working with private citizens, business, government and academia to preserve and protect the state's natural resources.

 Our Programs: The Georgia Conservancy's five programmatic areas work throughout the state to advance our mission and conserve Georgia's land and water.
 Learn more>>

 How to help: Join the Georgia Conservancy and help support our efforts to protect Georgia's natural resources.
 You also may volunteer your time, attend a trip or event and receive our online newsletter.
 Learn more>>